abhishek-kumar-code/Redfish_Public/docs/support/SchemaGuideInput.md

 Similarly, while JSON provides an easy-to read representation, the semantics of common properties, such as id, type, links, etc., are imposed through naming conventions that can vary from service to service.

-OData defines a set of common RESTful conventions, which provides for interoperability between APIs.
+The Open Data Protocol (OData) defines a set of common RESTful conventions, which provide interoperability between APIs.
 Redfish adopts common OData conventions for describing schema, URL conventions, and naming, as well as the structure of common properties in a JSON payload.
 This uniformity not only encapsulates best practices for RESTful APIs that can be used in traditional and scalable environments, but also enables Redfish services to be consumed by a growing ecosystem of generic client libraries, applications, and tools.

-**Example**
+**Example Of Parsing JSON Data**

-The following code fragment shows an example of a request that retrieves the serial number from a Redfish service:
+The following code fragment shows an example of a request that retrieves the serial number from a Redfish service.
+The data that is returned comes is in the JSON format.
+A Python library can be used to read the value of a specific property such as a 'SerialNumber':

 ```Python
 rawData = urllib.urlopen('https://192.168.1.135/redfish/v1/Systems/1')